RodrigoRosmaninho/projects-ect/README.md

 Detailed README pages for each project coming soon: [#1](https://github.com/RodrigoRosmaninho/projects-ect/issues/1)

 You should NOT attempt to copy this if you need to hand in a similar project.
-Use a

 #### Project List:
 - [[LABI] AP1 - LaTeX Report about LaTeX Functionalities](https://github.com/RodrigoRosmaninho/projects-ect/tree/master/%5BLABI%5D%20AP1%20-%20LaTeX%20Report%20about%20LaTeX%20Functionalities)